 New York City, NY

 New York with its famous Thanksgiving Day Parade, attracting thousands of participants and over three million spectators each year, it the place to do it up right!
 The annual parade is made up of massive balloons, floats, cheerleaders, marching bands, clowns, Broadway shows and loads of celebrities.
 Of course, we are not all into big crowds.
-There are always great vacation rentals along the parade route where you can watch the festivities from the comfort of your rental.
+There are always great vacation rentals by owner along the parade route where you can watch the festivities from the comfort of your rental.
 Then there is Black Friday.
 New York is a shopper dream.
 Why not take in some of the best shops and retailers known to man along with their holiday sales.
 Imagine taking in Black Friday from the Parade namesake Macy’s right there in New York!
 Know this is not an original idea for a Thanksgiving get away so you will be joined by thousands of other travelers.
 While they will all need to make dinner reservations you can cook and enjoy your meal right there in your vacation rental.

 About a 45-minute drive south of Boston you can celebrate Thanksgiving where the first historic gathering happened by heading to Plymouth, Massachusetts.
 Truly experience history brought to life.
 You can even enjoy your Thanksgiving dinner complete with Pilgrim role players and Native interpreters.
 At Plimouth Plantation, explore outdoor living exhibits, including a 17th-century English village, the Mayflower II, the Wampanoag Homsesite and the Plimoth Grist Mill to capture even more of the holidays history.